telerik/kendo-ui-core/docs/controls/charts/overview.md

         }]
     });

+This results in the chart below.

+**Figure 4.
+A chart with multiple axes**

 ![Chart with multiple axes](/controls/charts/chart-multiple-axes.png)

-In this example we have defined "temperature" and "humidity" axes.
-Series are associated to a value axis by specifying its name.

-### Axis crossing value(s)
+### Axis-Crossing Values

-You can control the arrangement of the value axes by specifying the values (category indices) at which they cross the category axis.
-For example:
+You are able to control the arrangement of the value axes by specifying the values (category indices) at which they cross the category axis, as demonstrated below.

+###### Example

     categoryAxis: {
         categories: ["Aug", "Sep", "Oct"],